dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 ### Skip navigations only

 In the previous section we added skip navigations _in addition to_ fully defining the two underlying one-to-many relationships.
 This is useful to illustrate what happens to FK values, but is often unnecessary.
 Instead, the many-to-many relationship can be defined using _only skip navigations_.
 This is how the many-to-many relationship is defined in the model at the very top of this document.
-Using this model, we can again associate a Post and a Tag using by adding a post to the `Tag.Posts` skip navigation (or adding a tag to the `Post.Tags` skip navigation):
+Using this model, we can again associate a Post and a Tag by adding a post to the `Tag.Posts` skip navigation (or, alternately, adding a tag to the `Post.Tags` skip navigation):

 <!--
             using var context = new BlogsContext();